 Because it has the capacity to add, modify or remove an internal drive at any time, anything an AI does to fulfill these drives becomes voluntary, instead of necessary.

 Humans however cannot modify their genetic drives.
-This forces us to behave in certain ways or to feel certain emotions we wouldn’t want to experience otherwise.
+This forces us to behave in certain ways or to feel certain emotions even if we don’t want to experience them.

 In essence, we are trapped in a labyrinth of instincts, urges and impulses.
 That being said, our biological side doesn’t quite control every aspect of our behavior as it does for most animals.
 We have a high degree of mental freedom and can choose how we will fulfill our instincts and biological impulses.